-Written Case Study: Your Early Steps small group will be the subject for a written case study.
+Written Case Study: Your Early StepsTM student will be the subject of a written case study.
 The case study should include:

-1. Summary and analysis of each student's foundation for reading success at baseline.

-This is more than simply "reporting the data."
-In addition to describing each student's baseline abilities in foundational reading skills (letter name/sound knowledge, phonemic awareness, oral reading (if applicable), and word recognition), you must discuss his/her abilities in relation to chronological grade level.
-Specifically, at baseline, where is each child in relation to where s/he should be?
-Is s/he at risk for reading difficulties?
-Why?

-2. Summary and analysis of the intervention.

-Describe the intervention you provided for your small group.
-Briefly describe each component (rereading for fluency, word study, writing for sounds, assisted reading).
-Did any component seem to offer more difficulty or ease than others?
-Why?
-What, if any, adjustments did you make in the intervention?

-3. Summary and analysis of each student's reading abilities at posttest.

-After administering the posttest and analyzing the data, describe each student's reading abilities at the close of the intervention.
-Discuss each student's posttest scores in letter name/sound knowledge, oral reading, word recognition and spelling in relation to chronological grade level.
-If indicated, make specific recommendations for future instruction/intervention.

-4. Summary and analysis of your own teaching practices.

-As an educator, what have you learned about reading development and instruction/intervention from your practicum experience?
+- 1. Summary and analysis of each student's foundation for reading success at baseline.
+This is more than simply "reporting the data." - Describe student's baseline performance in foundational reading skills (letter name/sound knowledge, developmental spelling including phonemic awareness, oral reading rate/accuracy/comprehension (if applicable). - 2.
+Discuss their performance in relation to chronological grade level expectations. - 3.
+Are they at risk for reading difficulties?
+Why? - 2.
+Summary and analysis of the intervention.
+Describe the intervention you provided component (rereading for fluency, word study, writing for sounds, assisted reading) including: - 1.
+Description of tasks in the component. - 2.
+Explain purpose of component. - 3.
+Student response to the instruction including: - Did any component seem to offer more difficulty or ease than others?
+Why? - What, if any, adjustments did you make in the intervention? - 3.
+Summary and analysis of each student's reading performance at posttest.
+After administering the posttest and analyzing the data, - 1.
+Describe each student's reading performance at the close of the intervention. - 2.
+Discuss each student's posttest scores in letter name/sound knowledge, oral reading, word recognition and spelling in relation to chronological grade level expectations. - 3.
+If indicated, make specific recommendations for future instruction/intervention. - 4.
+Summary and analysis of teaching practices. - 1.
+What have you learned about reading development and instruction/intervention from your practicum experience? - 2.
 How has this learning informed your practice?
 Provide specific examples.

-This case study must be typed, double-spaced, and include the following information:

-- your full name, - semester and year you registered for this course, - course name, course number, section number (e.g., Early Steps EDU 6643-040)

-- your employing school and district (e.g., Sandy Elementary, Canyons School District) This information may be placed on page 1; a separate cover page is not necessary.

-The case study should be no longer than 10 pages in length.
-It must meet APA standards for writing style and mechanics.
-As such, students are encouraged to have their papers proofread for appropriate grammar, spelling, and punctuation.

-Your case study is due by 5pm, one week after the last day of practicum.
-We encourage you to submit your case study electronically to kathleen.brown@utah.edu.
-If electronic submission is not possible, you may bring a hard copy to the UURC (attention: Dr. Kathleen Brown), 5242 South College Drive, Suite 100, Murray, UT 84123.
-If you want your paper returned, please enclose a self-addressed, stamped envelope when you submit the paper.
-Papers that do not include a self-addressed, stamped envelope will be discarded.
+Your case study is due by 5pm, 2 weeks after the final day of your practicum.
+Please submit your case study by email to kelly.patrick@utah.edu.
+Dr. Patrick will evaluate your paper using the rubric above and respond to you with a paper grade and a final grade that will be entered with the U of U Registrar.

-Please note that we do not make special arrangements to post final grades early.

 If you miss the deadline for paper submission, you will receive an "I" signifying "incomplete."
-After 1 year, the "I" will convert to an "E," which is a final grade of "no credit."
+After 1 year, the "I" will convert to an "E," - a final grade of "no credit."